ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ethereumjs --loglevel=debug
 ```

-If you want to have verbose logging output across the stack you can use the f

-For more in-depth debugging on networking the the underlying [devp2p](../devp2p) library integrates with the [debug](https://github.com/visionmedia/debug) package and can also be used from within a client execution context:
+For more in-depth debugging on networking the underlying [devp2p](../devp2p) library integrates with the [debug](https://github.com/visionmedia/debug) package and can also be used from within a client execution context:

 ```shell
 DEBUG=*,-babel [CLIENT_START_COMMAND]